JohnGiorgi/paper-cleanup/README.md

-# Paper Cleanup
+# Paper Cleaner

-This repo organizes several useful tools which I use to prepare my papers for submission to arXiv and ACL conferences.
+This repo organizes several useful tools which I use to prepare my papers for submission to arXiv and *ACL conferences.

 ## Tools